cz-lucas/cz-lucas/README.md

 - ☕️ Likes coffee

 #### Projects there I am currently working on / worked on:
+- [ https://github.com/cz-lucas/vscode-devcontainers-workshop an introduction into VSCode-Devcontainers](https://github.com/cz-lucas/ttn-gateway-prometheus-exporter) a app written in Go to get the stats from a The Things Network Lora-gateway and provide the with a prometheus-compatible API.
-- https://github.com/imbus/snipe-it/pulls to implement an advanced search function including a feature to save filters
+- https://github.com/imbus/snipe-it/ to implement an advanced search function including a feature to save filters
 - https://github.com/imbus/quizdown-extended Migrating that quiz-library from svelte3 to svelte5 and to support shiki as a syntax highlighter
 - https://github.com/imbus/robotframework-RFCP-syllabus Extending it with a quiz-function (e.g for example questions) including a store to save the results in the localstorage
 - https://github.com/cz-lucas/vscode-devcontainers-workshop an introduction into VSCode-Devcontainers